ThePatches/Goodloe/ReadMe.md

 The purpose of this application is to track the evolution of our MTG:Commander metagame.
 It has a public URL, but that's more for our expedience (can be used outside of my house).
 I will post more on how the database works and what information we track once the project is up and running (and into its database development portion).

 ######Note
-The Node app requires express (get it through npm) and will eventuall require mongoose (those pieces have been turned off for the time being).
+The Node app requires express (get it through npm) and will eventually require mongoose (those pieces have been turned off for the time being).

 [1]: http://nodejs.org/
 [2]: http://emberjs.com/